Active ingredient

 Delaying your period: what you need to know

-Although it is not recommended, you can delay your period by skipping the seven pill-free days and going straight to a new strip of Yasmin and finishing it.
+Even though it is not recommended, you can delay your period by going straight to a new strip of Yasmin instead of the tablet-free period and finishing it.
 You may experience light or menstruation-like bleeding while using this second strip.
-After the usual pill-free period of 7 days start your next strip.
+After the usual tablet-free period of 7 days, start the next strip.

 Changing the first day of your period: what you need to know

-If you take the tablets according to the instructions, then your period will begin during the seven pill-free days.
-If you have to change this day, make the pill-free period shorter – (but never longer – 7 days is the maximum!).
-For example, if you start the seven pill-free days on a Friday, and you want to change this to a Tuesday (3 days earlier) start a new strip 3 days earlier than usual.
-If you make the pill-free period very short (for example 3 days or less) you may not have any bleeding during this time.
+If you take the tablets according to the instructions, then your period will begin during the tablet-free week.
+If you have to change this day, reduce the number of tablet -free days shorter – (but never increase them – 7 is the maximum!).
+For example, if your tablet-free days normally begin on a Friday, and you want to change this to a Tuesday (3 days earlier) start a new strip 3 days earlier than usual.
+If you make the tablet-free interval very short (for example, 3 days or less) you may not have any bleeding during these days.
 You may then experience light or menstruation-like bleeding.

 If you are not sure what to do, consult your doctor.